Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/consumer_insights.md

 Get insights about your API consumption in the Marketplace.

 Access to the Consumer Insights menu is based on your role and permissions and your organization's subscriptions to the Marketplace.
-Users must have one of the following [roles](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/organization_roles_and_features/index.html) to access the API Health dashboards.
+Users must have a Consumer or Subscription Admin [role](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/organization_roles_and_features/index.html#team-roles) to access the API Health dashboards.

 From the Marketplace left navigation click **Consumer Insights**.
 You are directed to the Consumer Insights dashboards within the Marketplace.